Umunneochi

 Umunneochi headquarters is in the administrative town of Nkwoagu, Isuochi.
 Nkwoagu is also the administrative capital, which in ancient and modern times were political and administrative rallying points for the Umunneochi autonomous communities.

 Umunneochi occupies 368 km^{2} with a population of 163,928, according to the 2006 Nigeria National Census.

 Economy

 The major occupations include agriculture and granite, quorite, and laterite mining and trading.
 The main agricultural food crops are cassava, yam, black beans, and cocoyam.
 The cash crops are palm nuts and cashew nuts.
 Pottery is another occupation.
-Nigeria's biggest cattle market is in the lokpanta area.
+Nigeria's biggest cattle market is in the Lokpanta area.

+The cultivation of agricultural food crops such cassava, yam, black beans, cocoyam, as well as black-smitting, is the main occupation within the local government.
+Additionally, they take part in regional stone mining activities with a focus on stones, clay, and pottery production.

+Geography

+With a total area of 368 square kilometers and an average temperature of 27 degrees Celsius, Umunneochi LGA is quite large.
+The LGA experiences two distinct seasons, the dry and the wet, with an estimated average wind speed of 10 km/h.
+It has a normal tropical climate with two distinct seasons.

 Infrastructure

-Public and private schools and churches are present.